 There are a few ways to pay your SP utilities bill.

-• Credit card.
-The POSB Everyday Card lets you set up automatic recurring monthly payment, and gives up to 5% rebate for every bill payment.
+- SP app.
+Use the app to pay your bill with PayNow or Visa/MasterCard/American Express card.
+For instance, the POSB Everyday Card lets you set up automatic recurring monthly payments and gives up to a 3% rebate for every bill payment.

-• Other electronic means, such as AXS machine and Internet banking.
-Payment via internet banking is only available for DBS, UOB and OCBC users.
-Other payment modes include SAM machines, AXS stations and ATMs (DBS, POSB and OCBC).
+- Other electronic means, such as ATMs, AXS stations and internet banking.
+Payment via internet banking and ATM is only available for DBS, UOB and OCBC.

-How far in advance do I need to set up my utilities?
+How far in advance do I need to set up my SP utilities?

 It takes approximately two weeks for your utilities to be switched on.

-What happens if I want to switch to a retailer?
+What happens if I switch from SP Utilities to another electricity retailer?

 If you’re planning to switch to another electricity retailer, don’t close your SP Services account.
 Non-electricity charges like water, gas, and refuse collection will still be billed to your SP account.